 Why do you offer appointments at my home?

 It would be great to share some of our success stories with you.
 However, along with other registered health professionals, dietitians are prohibited from using testimonials in accordance with government regulations.
 Instead of testimonials, Mealtime Building Blocks relies on word of mouth to reach Perth families in need of our services.

 When can I get an appointment?

 Appointments are available now!
-In-home appointments are available on Saturdays and Tuesdays.
-Send Kyla or Lauren an email or make a phone call to find an appointment time that suits you and your family.
+In-home appointments are available on Saturdays and clinic appointments on Tuesdays and Fridays.
+Send us an email or make a phone call to find an appointment time that suits you and your family.
 Email and phone consultations are available when you need them.
 Contact us for a quote for these appointments.

 Do you work with families who are worried about their child's weight?

 Yes!
-Kyla has completed a PhD in childhood obesity and developed and delivered many programs to support families who are concerned about their child's weight.
+We have lots of experience to support families who are concerned about their child's weight.
 It is so important to work with someone who is well-trained in managing childhood weight concerns, because there is a lot of potential to make the situation worse.
-Kyla will work with you to help you understand how to best help your child.
+Liz will work with you to help you understand how to best help your child.

 This is a really tricky question to answer!
 The number of appointments will depend on your child's age, and the extent of difficulties they are experiencing.
 Older children often need more support to change their eating habits.
 Similarly, if mealtimes have been tricky for a while then you might need to allow more time for things to improve.
 But, it can be done!
 As a guide, most parents benefit from 2-5 appointments and some phone or email support.

 Do you provide any useful resources?